Choens/install-scripts/README.md

 Windows and used the entire harddrive for Linux, until I installed Linux onto the Surface Pro 3.

-After successfully installing Kubuntu, I was unable to boot from the SSD.
-I assumed (incorrectly) that Kubuntu's installer would replace the Windows UEFI partition with something functional.
+After successfully installing Ubuntu, I was unable to boot from the SSD.
+I assumed (incorrectly) that Ubuntu's installer would replace the Windows UEFI partition with something functional.
 It did not.
 Thus, I have a 64 GB Windows partition and a 209 MB Windows UEFI partition in addition to my Linux partitions.
 Frustrating, but Windows